South Korea signs deal to pay more for U.S. troops after Trump demand

 About 70 percent of South Korea’s contribution covers the salaries of some 8,700 South Korean employees who provide administrative, technical and other services for the U.S. military.

-Late last year, the U.S. military warned Korean workers on its bases they might be put on leave from mid-April if no deal was agreed.
+Late last year, the U.S. military had warned Korean workers on its bases they might be put on leave from mid-April if no deal was agreed.

+(This story has been refiled to add dropped word in name of South Korean foreign minister in paragraph 5.)

 Additional reporting by Do-gyun Kim; Editing by Neil Fullick, Robert Birsel